We are located at the epicentre of marine biodiversity, at the heart of the Coral Triangle

 When we first approached the villagers and proposed the idea of a conservation zone, they already understood the inherent benefits and needed no convincing.
 They asked for our help to preserve their local tradition of 'sasi.'

 In 2010, we were approached by community leaders from a second village, asking that we create a conservation area in their tenure area as well.
-Our No-Take Zone expanded to include the distant islands of Daram, bringing the total protected area to 1220 sq km, roughly twice the size of Singapore.
+Our No-Take Zone expanded to include the distant islands of Daram, bringing the total No-Take Zone to 828 sq km.
 Read more about the Daram Project here.

 Patrolling our No-Take Zone